Wallingford, Oxfordshire: Bus

-Most bus services for the town are operated by Thames Travel.
-The X38 operates every hour from Wallingford to Henley-on-Thames via Nuffield and Nettlebed, River Rapids, which is operated by Oxford Bus Company, comprises two routes between Oxford and Reading, both running about once an hour.
-All two connect Oxford and Wallingford; the X39/X40 both continue from Wallingford to Reading, the X39 via Cane End and the X40 via Woodcote.
-Connector route 33 operates up to every 30 minutes between Wallingford and Didcot and continues every hour to Abingdon via Sutton Courtenay and Culham.
+All bus services for the town are operated by Thames Travel.
+The 33 operates every hour from Shiplake to Abingdon via Henley on Thames, Nuffield, Nettlebed, Wallingford, Didcot, Sutton Courtenay and Culham.
+The X40 operates every 20 minutes (every 30 minutes on weekends) between Oxford and Reading via Wallingford and Woodcote.

 Economy

 Historically, Wallingford was a centre for local trading in livestock and corn as well as the general trade of other goods.
 This decreased after the construction of the bridge at Abingdon.
 The town developed as a centre for the production of iron and machinery in the 18th century; this continued until the 1980s.
 The brewing industry was important with two breweries and 17 maltings in the town.
 This link was ended with the demolition of Paul's Malt in 2001.
 The Lamb arcade was originally known as the Lamb Coaching Inn and in 1980 after being derelict for some years was converted into an Antiques Arcade.
 Champions hardware store has been serving the residents of the town since 1869.

 In 2005, Waitrose moved into a new store in the town centre after occupying an old site in the south of the town for decades.
-The new store has 22,000 sq ft of retail space.
+The new store has 22,000 sq ft (2,000 m2) of retail space.
 A Lidl supermarket opened in January 2019 on the Hithercroft Road.
-The only banking facility left in the town is the Nationwide Building Society, There are 3 cashpoints available in the town.
+The only banking facility left in the town is the Nationwide Building Society, There are three cashpoints available in the town.
 The main employers are primarily on the Hithercroft Trading Estate, established in the 1970s.
 There are some located at Howbury Park the other side of the river and also at Winterbrook Bridge.
-Rowse Honey is the UK's largest manufacturer of honey and has been located in the town since 1987 after being founded in the nearby village of Ewelme in 1954.
+Rowse Honey is the UK's largest manufacturer of honey and has been located in the town since 1987, after being founded in the nearby village of Ewelme in 1954.
 Other businesses are the Royal Mail, HR Wallingford, Centre for Ecology and Hydrology and Fugro.
 To the south east of the town is the headquarters for the non-profit agricultural organisation CABI.